charanahu/charanahu/README.md

 <br>

-- ⚡ Fun fact: I am currently sharing a little bit of my knowledge to the world through [my videos](https://youtube.com/CRTEK) and [Daily Data Science and Programing Videos]
-- 😄 Pronouns: I am currently sharing a little bit of my knowledge to the world through [my blogs](https://charanhu.medium.com/) and [daily data science tips]
+I am currently sharing a little bit of my knowledge to the world through [my videos](https://youtube.com/CRTEK) and [Daily Data Science and Programing Videos] .
+I am currently sharing a little bit of my knowledge to the world through [my blogs](https://charanhu.medium.com/) and [daily data science tips]